-Have a TREASURE HUNT and hide the treasure in a POT OF GOLD– to be shared by everyone once all the ‘rainbow themed clues’ have been found.
+Have a treasure hunt and hide the treasure in a pot of gold to be shared by everyone once all the ‘rainbow-themed clues’ have been found.

 - Spread out different colored paper circles.

-2. Children step on each circle as the music is playing.
+- Children step on each circle as the music is playing.

-3. Once it stops, the child on a certain color can get a prize.
+- Once it stops, the child on a certain color can get a prize.

 We see rainbows during rain showers when the sun is shining on raindrops.
-Rainbows appear in the part of the sky that is opposite of the sun.
+Rainbows appear in the part of the sky that is the opposite of the sun.
 The closer we are to the rainbow-the brighter it appears, Rainbow colors are always the same in order: Violet, Dark Blue, Blue, Green, Yellow, Orange, Red.
 Everyone who looks at a rainbow sees it differently.

-Learn about: rainbows, light, chromatography, spectrum, and color
+Learning topics: rainbows, light, chromatography, spectrum, and color

 The rainbows that we see in the sky are caused by a reflection of the sun’s rays in drops of rain.
 There are also other ways to view a rainbow with the help of water and a few other supplies.